fargolo/Abu.jl/README.md

 ## A for Bayesian Inference

-**Abu** aims to be useful for the scientific community by aiding with Bayesian Inference procedures.
+**Abu** aids with *Bayesian Inference* procedures.
-For an intuitive introduction, take a look at [my book](https://github.com/fargolo/stat-learn-en/blob/master/manuscript/chap5-bayes.md).
+For an intuitive introduction about it, I recommend [this text](https://github.com/fargolo/stat-learn-en/blob/master/manuscript/chap5-bayes.md).

-Abu is developed to mirror the underlying structure of analysis procedures, aiding with off the shelf mathematical tools and visualizations.
-It uses [Julia interface for Stan](https://github.com/StanJulia/CmdStan.jl) and [loo](https://mc-stan.org/loo/).
-In a close future, [Mamba.jl](https://github.com/brian-j-smith/Mamba.jl).
+Abu offers mathematical tools and visualization schemes that mirror abstractions used in Bayesian analysis.
+It exports **Interact.jl** widgets.

 ---
 ### Features

-	*  Sensitivity analysis for *priors* and *likelihood function*.
-Interactive simulation of scenarios using assets for fast processing (conjugate distributions, Variational inference) and samples from the original data.
+	*  Interactive simulations of restricted scenarios (e.g. conjugate distributions).
+It explores *posterior* sensitivity to user choices (e.g. hyperparameters and family of *prior distribution*)
+		*  Gaussian conjugates with known precision.
-	*  Diagnostics for Convergence criteria and Goodness of Fit (e.g. WAIC)
+	*  ( ) Diagnostics for Convergence criteria and Goodness of Fit (e.g. WAIC)
+	*  ( ) Scaffolded pipelines of analysis for common models (e.g. Gaussian Processes)

 ## Releases / Contributors guide